Stablecoin Treasury Accounting Controls: Not Cash, Reconciled, On the Trail (2026)

 Stablecoin treasury positions are valued at their functional-currency value, not an assumed 1:1:

-- functional currency = USD, coin at peg → near face value;
+- functional currency is USD and the coin is at peg, so the value is near face value; or

-- functional currency ≠ USD, or coin off peg → a measurement difference.
+- the functional currency is not USD, or the coin is off peg, so there is a measurement difference.

-Treating one token = one unit of fiat regardless of functional currency or peg state is a control weakness, not a simplification (the payment-reconciliation discipline at treasury scale).
+Treating one token as one unit of fiat regardless of functional currency or peg state is a control weakness, not a simplification (the payment-reconciliation discipline at treasury scale).

 Reconciliation: chain and policy